urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 In our experience, GitHub management for ecologists is often quite simple as most research projects typically revolve around either one or a small number of people doing the data analysis.
 Regardless, even when working on our own projects we often still use a lot of GitHub's features as it is easier.
 In the section below we'll cover how to use a number of GitHub's features via the GitHub Desktop GUI.

+#### The `.gitignore` file

+Sometimes you have sensitive data that you do not want to put up into the cloud, or perhaps some files are too large and cannot be stored on GitHub.
+To tell GitHub to ignore entire folders, types of files, or specific files, you need to add them to the repositories `.gitignore` file.
+R already has a default `.gitignore` template that you can opt to use when spinning up a repository, and we suggest you use that.
+Imagine you have sensitive data (e.g., the location of an endangered species) in a file titled `my_species_data.csv`.
+You can add that file to the .gitignore in two ways.

+1. Open up the `.gitignore` file in Rstudio and add `my_species_data.csv` to a new line and save it.
+2. When you put `my_species_data.csv` into your repository, before you commit it, right click on the file name in the GitHub GUI and select `ignore file`.
+This will add the file to the `.gitignore` as well.

+It is important to note that `.gitignore` files use regular expressions if that is something you know how to use.
+If not, look it up later, regular expressions are a great way to search through text!

 #### Creating and using branches